FAIR Local Search Guide

 Clarify the report purpose before comparing appraisers

-A Louisville personal property search can mean very different work depending on whether the assignment is for estate fair market value, insurance replacement value, donation, divorce, sale planning, collection management, or advisory review.
+A Louisville personal property search can mean very different work depending on the purpose.
+Estate fair market value, insurance replacement value, donation, divorce, sale planning, and collection management all need different report framing.

 • Tell each candidate the intended use and whether a formal written report is required.